hweidner/check-mk-goodies/README.md

 [Checkmk local checks](https://checkmk.com/cms_localchecks.html).
 They are used together with the Checkmk Linux agent.

-**Some of these scripts currently do not work with Checkmk 2.0, just with Checkmk 1.6 or older.** This is the case for the `lscpu` and `k8s` checks, which use long output (multiline).
+**Some of these scripts currently do not work with Checkmk 2.0.0 and Checkmk 2.0.0p1, due tu a bug in the Checkmk Agent.
+Use the lastest Checkmk version 2.0.0p2 and ensure to install the latest Linux Agent on all monitored systems, or use Checkmk 1.6 or older.**
+This is the case for the `lscpu` and `k8s` checks, which use long output (multiline).
 See below on Checkmk 2.0 and local scripts with multiline output.

 Installation